SF Weekly: History

 SF Weekly was founded locally in the late 1970s by Christopher Hildreth and Edward Bachman and originally named San Francisco Music Calendar, the Magazine or Poster Art.
 Hildreth saw a need for local artists to have a place to advertise performances and articles.
 The key feature was the centerfold calendar listings for local art events.
 The paper was bought by Village Voice Media (then New Times Media) in 1995.

 In September 2012, Village Voice Media executives Scott Tobias, Christine Brennan and Jeff Mars bought Village Voice Media's papers and associated web properties from its founders and formed Voice Media Group.
 Four months later, SF Weekly was sold to the San Francisco Media Company, owners of The San Francisco Examiner and the Weeklys long-time rival San Francisco Bay Guardian.
 The publishers then had control of three of the four major English-language newspapers in San Francisco.

 In 2014, San Francisco Media Co. became fully owned by Black Press.
 The Bay Guardian was closed in 2014, leaving the Weekly as the only print alternative weekly in San Francisco.

 In December 2020, Clint Reilly Communications bought SF Weekly together with the Examiner.
-In September 2021 it announced that, at the end of that month it would cease publication "for the foreseeable future".
+In September 2021 SF Weekly announced that at the end of that month it would cease publication "for the foreseeable future".
 It had been adversely affected by the loss of classified ads after the rise of Craigslist.